Tortugas-Consulting-LLC/kslifeinc/content/retirement-planning.md

                     <p class="mb-4">There are several pay-out methods available when you begin receiving annuity payments.
 With some options, you or your beneficiaries can select how you want to be paid.
 The following are some of these: </p>
                     <p class="mb-4">You can get income for your entire lifetime even when the money in your annuity account has been used up.
 This is advantageous if you live to an advanced age because it will maximize the income that you will receive.
 However, there is a risk involved: when you die, all the money cannot be claimed, even by your assigned beneficiaries.
 If you die young, you simply lose this money.</p>
                     <p class="mb-4">Another is the joint and survivor annuity where it pays you during your lifetime, and after your death, your beneficiary (usually your spouse) will also be paid during his or her lifetime.</p>
-                    <p class="mb-4">You can also refund your annuity, meaning you’re gaining income for life.
+                    <p class="mb-4">You can also refund your annuity, meaning you're gaining income for life.
 However, when you die, the portion of the income payments that you have not collected will be the only amount that your beneficiary receives.</p>
                     <p class="mb-4">An <strong>equity-indexed annuity</strong> is a type of tax-deferred annuity whose credited interest is linked to an equity index – typically the S&amp;P 500.
 It guarantees a minimum interest rate (typically between 1% and 3%) if held to the end of the surrender term and protects against a loss of principal and any previously gained interest.
 An equity-indexed annuity is a contract with an insurance or annuity company.
 The returns may be higher than fixed investments such as CDs, money market accounts, and bonds but not as high as market returns. </p>
                     <p class="mb-4">The contracts may be suitable for a portion of the asset portfolio for those who want to avoid risk and are in retirement or nearing retirement age.
 The objective of purchasing an equity index annuity is to realize greater gains than those provided by CDs, money markets or bonds, while still protecting principal.
 Indexed annuities represent about 30% of all fixed annuity sales in 2006 according to the Advantage Group (see <a href="http://www.indexannuity.org/">www.indexannuity.org</a>)</p>
                     <h6 class="mb-4">A Different Way to Credit Interest</h6>